Symplectic embeddings of four-dimensional polydisks into half integer ellipsoids: Prospects on extending Theorem via the Hutchings criterion

 \subsection{Achieving arbitrary index through maximal generators}

-To develop examples demonstrating the limitations of the Hutchings criterion, it is key to first construct abstract examples of generators of arbitrarily large index.
+To develop examples demonstrating the limitations of the Hutchings criterion when applied to the minimal convex generator $e_{p, 2}^{d_0}$ for the ellipsoid, it is key to first construct abstract examples of generators of arbitrarily large index.
 We construct these examples by utilizing the ability to ``transform" non-integral convex paths to integral convex paths, as in Definition \ref{defn: convexpath}, so that they exactly enclose identical sets of lattice points.

 \begin{definition} Let $\Gamma$ be a convex path in $\mathbb{R}^2$.
 We say a convex integral path $\Lambda$ is \emph{maximal under} $\Gamma$ if $\Lambda$ encloses precisely all lattices points in the first quadrant enclosed by $\Gamma$, including those on $\Gamma$. \end{definition}